 What is FIREhub.eu?

 A central point of contact for all things FIRE-related in Europe.
 It allows people living in Europe to quickly access information, blogs, and blog articles about FIRE-related topics.
 It also lets them find other like-minded people to exchange ideas with both online and in real life.
 There’s a lot of valuable information out there, but finding it can be difficult, especially if you don’t know exactly what you’re looking for.
 By the way, in case you’re new to the whole thing, FIRE stands for Financial Independence Retire Early.
-Millenial Boss gives a good introduction to the topic.
+Our own dear Mr RIP has written a great introduction to the topic.

 Who Started FIREhub.eu and Why?

 FIREhub.eu was born at FIWE 2017 in Timişoara, Romania, a conference at which 25 FIRE enthusiasts living all over Europe met up to exchange ideas and inspire one another.
 A core group of six participants did a lot of brainstorming throughout the conference and by the end we had the beginnings of a plan.
 Our dream was to have a resource where people could find relevant information without first having to wade through piles of articles about how to optimise their 401(k)s or how great Betterment is.
 We wanted a place to collect all the stuff that’s relevant to us in Europe.
 Yes, each country in Europe has its own tax system and way of doing things, but lots of things are relevant for all of us.
 FIREhub.eu provides a framework with pan-European information in English and then information about where to find the country-specific stuff.

 Be the leading website for Financial Independence in Europe.

 Connect the European FIRE community to information including blogs and events.

 - Make a list of all the FIRE blogs in Europe.

 - Provide a list of all FIRE events and meetups in Europe.

 - Create a Wiki as a central platform linking to FIRE knowledge.